WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **Kaddish**: 1 hour program, produced by Radio Bremen and initially distributed by NET in 1969.
 It was originally shot in black and white. *Aired as an episode of [NET Journal](/about-the-american-archive/projects/net-catalog/series/net-journal).*<br/>
 **Kennedy**: 30 minute program, produced by WTTW.<br />
 Kennedy from WTTW *see* **Kennedy**<br/>
-**Kennedy International Awards**: 1 hour program, produced by WGBH and initially distributed by NET in 1966.
+**Kennedy International Awards**: 1 hour program, produced by GBH and initially distributed by NET in 1966.
 It was originally shot on videotape.<br />
 **The Kiddie Market**: 30 minute program, produced by NET and initially distributed by NET in 1964. *Aired as an episode of [At Issue](/about-the-american-archive/projects/net-catalog/series/at-issue).*<br/>
 **The Killing of the King**: produced in 1964 by Associated-Rediffusion. *Aired as an episode of [NET Drama Festival](/about-the-american-archive/projects/net-catalog/series/net-drama-festival).*<br />
 **King Lear**: 2 hour program.<br />